Ayomikunoguntola/SUPERSTORE-SALES-DATA-ANALYSIS/README.md

 ## Question 1
 What category produced the highest revenue and profit?
 In the new worksheet, I dragged sales and profit to the value section and the category to the row section.
 The table below was produced.
 I adjusted the colour by clicking the design on the ribbon and adjusting the colour to my preferred colour.
 In addition, I used the filter button to have the sales data in descending order.
-To further visualize the data, I turned this table into a chart by clicking on the table and selecting PivotTableAnalyze on the ribbon, and then I clicked the pivot chart, which produced the column chart. seen below

 ![](Question1_Analysis.jpg)